SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Security Hotspots: dedicated space and workflow**
 * The Security Hotspots have a brand new space where developers can perform security reviews.
 The review process has been simplified.
 It's no longer necessary to transform a Security Hotspot into a Manual Vulnerability and back.
 A developer can now simply mark a Security Hotspot as Safe, Fixed, or leave it as-is if more time is needed. ([MMF-1868](https://jira.sonarsource.com/browse/MMF-1868)).
 * Manual Vulnerabilities created from Security Hotspots are migrated to Security Hotspots with the status "To Review".
 A comment "Migrated from Manual Vulnerability" is added to the review history to recognize them.
+* The formula to compute the Security Review Rating, which was previously only available at the portfolio level, has been updated to be more meaningful.
+Historical values for this indicator have been removed to avoid confusion. ([MMF-1890](https://jira.sonarsource.com/browse/MMF-1890)).
 * A Security Hotspots Reviewed metric has been added and is available to Quality Gates along with the Security Review Rating.

 **New project homepage**